marcosarantesj/syncfit-privacy/privacy-policy-en.md

 In the free version of the app, the user can:

-- Create **1 training sheet**
+- Create workout sheets
-- Register unlimited days of the week
+- Register days of the week
-- Add as many exercises as you want
+- Add as many exercises as you like

 These limits are enforced **locally** and do not involve any data collection.